6 Essentials for the Ultimate Office Party

 A more informal option is to make the party a potluck.
 It can also be fun to decide on a theme.

-For example, ask everyone to bring their favorite dip or spread, or host a cheese tasting.
+For example, ask everyone to bring their favourite dip or spread, or host a cheese tasting.
 If you decide to go the potluck route, turn it into a contest with prizes for the most creative and delicious dishes.

 It’s hard to go wrong with a “make your own” setup.
 Provide tortillas, chicken, beef, and all the toppings for a make your own taco bar.
 Chili with a variety of toppings — sour cream, hot sauces, cheese, crackers, avocado, and onions — is a foolproof dish, too.